Conveyancing - Preparing to sell

 • Any unique vulnerabilities in each party’s situation

-• The length of the chain – and position within it – in which the parties find themselves
+• The length of the chain, and each party’s position within it.

-If the conveyancer concludes the risk of conflict is minimal or can be reduced sufficiently, they should be able to go ahead.
-They’ll then need to implement safeguards for both parties, which often include:
+If your conveyancer concludes that the risk of conflict is low or can be managed effectively, they may proceed with the transaction.
+In this case, they’ll put safeguards in place for both parties, which often include:

 • Inform both parties in writing about the risks and consequences if the conveyancer must stop acting